Get the app in the App Store and on Google Play!

 SMALL FIRE: Dry chemical, CO2, sand, earth, water spray or regular foam.

-FIRE INVOLVING TANKS OR CAR/TRAILER LOADS: Cool containers with flooding quantities of water until well after fire is out.
+FIRE INVOLVING TANKS, RAIL TANK CARS OR HIGHWAY TANKS: Cool containers with flooding quantities of water until well after fire is out.
 For massive fire, use unmanned master stream devices or monitor nozzles; if this is impossible, withdraw from area and let fire burn.
 Withdraw immediately in case of rising sound from venting safety devices or discoloration of tank.
-ALWAYS stay away from tanks engulfed in fire.
-(ERG, 2020)
+ALWAYS stay away from tanks in direct contact with flames.
+(ERG, 2024)

 Non-Fire Response